-High slope values in the log-log plots (β coefficient) suggest that small changes in stream discharge lead to large increases in sediment load due to the erosive power of the river or the availability of new sediment sources at high Q (Asselman, 2000).
-Rankl (2004) assumed that the slope was a function of rainfall intensity on hillslopes, and found that the slopes ranged from 1.07-1.29 in five semi-arid to arid watersheds in Wyoming, and were not statistically different among watersheds.
-In the watersheds in Duvert et al. (2012), slopes ranged from 0.95-1.82, and from 1.06-2.45 in eighteen other watersheds (0.60-1,538 km²) in diverse geographical settings (Basher et al., 1997; Fahey and Marden, 2000; Hicks et al., 2009; Rankl, 2004; Tropeano, 1991) compiled by Duvert et al. (2012).
-In Faga'alu, slopes were 1.51 and 1.40 in the UPPER and TOTAL watersheds, respectively.
-These slopes are very consistent with the slopes presented in Rankl (2004) and Duvert et al. (2012), despite large differences in climate and land cover.
+High slope values in the log-log plots (β coefficient) suggest that small increases in stream discharge correlate with large increases in sediment load due to the erosive power of the stream or the availability of new sediment sources at high Q (Asselman, 2000).
+Rankl (2004) assumed that the slope was a function of rainfall intensity on hillslopes and found that the slopes were not statistically different among watersheds and ranged from 1.07-1.29 in semi-arid Wyoming.
+In watersheds in Duvert et al. (2012), slopes ranged from 0.95-1.82, and from 1.06-2.45 in eighteen other watersheds (0.60-1,538 km²) in diverse geographical settings (Basher et al., 1997; Fahey and Marden, 2000; Hicks et al., 2009; Rankl, 2004; Tropeano, 1991).
+In Faga'alu, slopes were 1.51 and 1.40 in the undisturbed and disturbed watersheds, respectively.
+These slopes are consistent with the slopes in Rankl (2004) and Duvert et al. (2012), despite large differences in climate and land cover.

-In Faga'alu, SSYEV was least correlated with the Erosivity Index (EI30).
-Duvert et al. (2012) also found low correlation coefficients with 5 min rainfall intensity for 8 watersheds in France and Mexico.
-Rodrigues et al. (2013) hypothesized that EI30 is poorly correlated with SSYEV due to the effect of previous events on antecedent moisture conditions and in-channel sediment storage.
-Cox et al. (2006) found EI30 was more correlated with soil loss in an agricultural watershed than a forested watershed, and Faga'alu is mainly covered in dense forest.
+In Faga'alu, SSYEV was least correlated with the EI.
+Rodrigues et al. (2013) hypothesized that EI is poorly correlated with SSYEV due to the effect of previous events on antecedent moisture conditions and in-channel sediment storage.
+Cox et al. (2006) found EI was more correlated with soil loss in an agricultural watershed than a forested watershed, and Faga'alu is mainly covered in dense forest.
 Similar to other studies, the highest correlations with SSYEV at Faga'alu were observed for discharge metrics Qsum and Qmax (Basher et al., 2011; Duvert et al., 2012; Fahey et al., 2003; Hicks, 1990; Rankl, 2004; Rodrigues et al., 2013).
-While Qsum and Psum had higher correlations in individual watersheds, Qmax was a good predictor of SSYEV in both the disturbed and undisturbed watershed.
+While Qsum and Psum had higher correlations in one watershed, Qmax was a good predictor of SSYEV in both the disturbed and undisturbed watersheds.

-5.3 Objective 3: Estimation of annual SSY and comparison with other tropical islands
+5.3 Estimation of annual SSY: comparison with other tropical islands

-Sediment yield is highly variable among individual watersheds, but is generally controlled by climate, vegetation cover, and geology, with human disturbance playing an increasing role in the 20th century (Syvitski et al., 2005).
+Sediment yield is highly variable among watersheds, but is generally controlled by climate, vegetation cover, and geology, with human disturbance playing an increasing role in the 20th century (Syvitski et al., 2005).
 Sediment yields in tropical Southeast Asia and high-standing islands between Asia and Australia range from ~10 tons/km²/yr in the granitic Malaysian Peninsula to ~10,000 tons/km²/yr in the tectonically active, steeply sloped island of Papua New Guinea (Douglas, 1996).
-Sediment yields from Faga'alu are on the lower end of the range, with sSSY of 45-68 tons/km²/yr from the undisturbed UPPER watershed, and 241-247 tons/km²/yr from the disturbed TOTAL watershed.
+Sediment yields from Faga'alu are on the lower end of the range, with sSSY of 45-68 tons/km²/yr from the undisturbed Upper watershed, and 241-247 tons/km²/yr from the disturbed Total watershed.